Size-dependent surface energies of Au nanoparticles: Discussion

-To corroborate this rather simplistic estimation, we plot in Fig.~\ref{fig:excess_energy_contour} the excess energy distribution over a cross section including the centre of a nanosphere (Fig.~\ref{fig:excess_energy_nanosphere}) and nanocube (Fig.~\ref{fig:excess_energy_nanocube}) as obtained from the MD simulations.
+To corroborate this rather simplistic estimation, we plot the excess energy distribution over a cross section including the centre for a nanosphere (Fig.~\ref{fig:excess_energy_nanosphere}) and a nanocube (Fig.~\ref{fig:excess_energy_nanocube}) as obtained from the MD simulations.
 Several observations can be made.
 Firstly, the excess energy is concentrated at the nanoparticle surface irrespective of its shape.
-Since the surface stresses (and hence the volume strain energy) should be only important in the case of nanosphere, we can conclude that this contribution is effectively zero (or negligible), as the spacial distribution is very similar to the case of nanocube.
-Secondly, the excess energy is concentrated at the nanocube edges (corner of the cross section in Fig.~\ref{fig:excess_energy_nanocube}).
-This nicely agrees with the fitted values of $E_{\text{edge}}=217.9\uu{meV/bond}$ being larger than $E_{\text{facet}}=165.7\uu{meV/bond}$, estimated in section \ref{sec:excess_energy}.
+The surface stress (and hence the corresponding elastic strain energy) should be only of relevance for a nanosphere.
+However, we can conclude that this contribution is effectively zero (or negligible).
+A similar situation can be expected for a nanocube, where the excess energy is concentrated to the nanocube edges (corner of the cross section in Fig.~\ref{fig:excess_energy_nanocube}).
+This fact nicely agrees with the fitted values of $E_{\text{edge}}=215.2\uu{meV/bond}$ being larger than $E_{\text{facet}}=166.0\uu{meV/bond}$, estimated in section \ref{sec:excess_energy}.

-We therefore conclude, that even though the term surface energy was used in a slightly sluggish way throughout the section \ref{sec:surface_energy} (more accurate would be to talk about surface induced excess energy), the energy contribution of surface stresses can be neglected and the two quantities, surface energy and surface induced excess energy, are for practical cases with nanoparticles larger than $\approx 1\uu{nm}$ equivalent.
+Even though the term surface energy was used in a slightly imprecise way throughout the section \ref{sec:surface_energy} (more accurate would be to talk about surface induced excess energy), we conclude that the energy contribution of surface stress can be neglected and the two quantities, surface energy and surface induced excess energy, are equivalent for practical cases with nanoparticles larger than $\approx 1\uu{nm}$.